An armed man tried walking into a Jewish school in Memphis and opened fire outside when he couldn’t get in, police say | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Zoe Sottile, Amy Simonson, and Devon Sayers contributed to this report.
+CNN’s Zoe Sottile, Amy Simonson, Devon Sayers, Rebekah Riess and Sarah Dewberry contributed to this report.